hyperglyph/hyperglyph/spec/glyph_spec.rst

     - a unicode string, describing how to construct a request

+  * MAY have the key 'content_type'

+    - if present, MUST be the glyph mime type.

 - content is nil object

 forms normally describe a POST request, under http. forms SHOULD be